 At the National Theatre you may see Gladys George in "Lady In Waiting" this week.
-(8:30 F.M.--55 cents and up, evenings) Beginning Monday, the 25th, comes John Carfield in "Heavenly Express." (same time--85 cents and up, evenings) The Belasco Theatre announced in last Sunday's
+(8:30 P.M.--55 cents and up, evenings) Beginning Monday, the 25th, comes John Carfield in "Heavenly Express." (same time-

-The Belasco Theatre announced in last Sunday's paper, their silver jubilee showing of D.W.Griffith's famous 1915 movie spellbinder, "Birth Of A Nation."
+85 cents and up, evenings) The Belasco Theatre announced in last Sunday's paper, their silver jubilee showing of D.W.Griffith's famous 1915 movie spellbinder, "Birth Of A Nation."
 You will find it most interesting.